Energy storage technologies

 Advantages:

-• High storage capacity,
+• high storage capacity,

-• Use of natural geological formations,
+• use of natural geological formations,

-Where this technology proves useful:
+Where this technology is suitable:

-Thermal energy storage
+Thermal energy storage (thermal energy storage)

-How does thermal energy storage work?
+How do thermal energy storages work?

 Advantages: